Jul 1, 2026

 4. Repayment terms kick in: The money is in your bank account, but you also get a repayment plan that may have high interest rates and even higher fees for late or missed payments.

-A live check can be from a legitimate lender, or it can be from a scammer.
+A live check can come from a legitimate lender or a scammer.
 If you're considering cashing a live check, research the company that sent it to verify that they're actually a lender and not tied to common personal loan scams.

 In addition, make sure you understand the terms of the loan you are agreeing to.
 It's quite possible that you could find better terms from another lender.